sourceallies/interview-mono-repo/README.md

 ## Pairing Session

-The purpose of this interview is to further gauge your technical ability and to get a sense of what it’s like to work with you.
+The purpose of this interview is to further gauge your technical ability and to get a sense of what it's like to work with you.

 We use a project to guide our discussion, but we don't have to finish the project.
 We only need to get far enough along to get a good sense of your technical ability.